 To verify this, you can install and activate the free WP Mail Logging plugin:

-Once it’s activated, try performing an action which should result in an email being sent (e.g. submitting a Resume, or applying for a job via an application form).
+Once it’s activated, try performing an action which should result in an email being sent (e.g. submitting a Resume or applying for a job via an application form).
 Then go into your dashboard and look under Tools > WP Mail Log.
-If there are log entries there for the relevant emails, then they are attempting to send, but something external to WordPress is preventing them from being delivered.
+If there are log entries for the relevant emails, they are attempting to send, but something external to WordPress is preventing them from being delivered.

 Check your Spam folder